aionnetwork/staking_pool_scripts/ReadMe.md

 Unity Bootstrap Tooling
 ===

-The purpose of this tooling is to run through the initial deployment and configuration of the staking contract in order to bootstrap the creation of PoS blocks.
+The purpose of this tooling is to run through the initial deployment and configuration of the staker and pool registry contracts.

 Note that this is really quick-and-dirty so just setup as an Eclipse project.
 In order to avoid requiring the building being done by everyone, I uploaded the built `Tools.jar` which includes the functionality here.
 If this becomes long-lived, we can generalize the build to make it a basic `ant` task so everyone can easily build and package it after making changes.